woltapp/wolt_modal_sheet/README.md

 ### Main content

-The main content delivers information according to user need.
+The main content delivers information according to the user need.
 It can be scrollable to handle larger content.
 The content is built lazily to improve the performance.